Kondarangi Keeranur

 Kondarangi Keeranur known as K Keeranur is a panchayat located in Oddanchatram Tk, Dindigul Dt., Tamil Nadu, India.
-Village is a multi caste one with a population of 5000.
-Kondarangi Keeranur panchayat have eight hamlets namely Vellianvalasu, Perumal Goundan Valasu, Chinnakaliappa Goundan Valasu, Idayan Valasu, Cherian Nagar, Miras Nagar, Maleeswarapuram and Anna Nagar.
+The village is a multi caste one with a population of 5000.
+Kondarangi Keeranur panchayat has eight hamlets namely Vellianvalasu, Perumal Goundan Valasu, Chinnakaliappa Goundan Valasu, Idayan Valasu, Cherian Nagar, Miras Nagar, Maleeswarapuram and Anna Nagar.
 The main activity of the village is Agriculture.
 Current Panchayat president is Mrs.Vijayalakshmi shanmugasundar, DMK who is well known personality in Oddanchatram Taluk.
-Panchayat won Uthamar Gandhi Award of the year 2006.
+Panchayat won the Uthamar Gandhi Award of the year 2006.

 Location/Map

-North by Mulanur in Tiruppur District, South by Oddanchatram, Taluk Headquarters, West by Kallimandayam and East by Idayakottai and connected by State High ways roads.
+North by Mulanur in Tiruppur District, South by Oddanchatram, Taluk Headquarters, West by Kallimandayam, East by Idayakottai and connected by State High ways roads.